Method of steepest descent

 The method of steepest descent was first published by Debye (1909), who used it to estimate Bessel functions and pointed out that it occurred in the unpublished note by Riemann (1863) about hypergeometric functions.
 The contour of steepest descent has a minimax property, see Fedoryuk (2001).
 Siegel (1932) described some other unpublished notes of Riemann, where he used this method to derive the Riemann–Siegel formula.

+When applied to the distribution of the sum of a large number of independent random variables in statistics, the method of steepest descent is called the saddle-point approximation method.
+In statistical physics, this approximation is widely used in the thermodynamic limit to evaluate partition functions and free energies.